saattrupdan/auto-survey/README.md

 This both installs the package and creates the literature survey, which typically takes about 10 minutes.
 With the default model, it costs about $0.05 per survey.

-All the available options are listed below, but you can always get these by running the following command:
+You can see all the available options by running the following command:

 ```bash